The Foreign and Commonwealth Office's Archive Management Team.

-Records which may fall within the National Archives (TNA) collection policy and which need more detailed appraisal (around 13% of the total).
+Records which may fall within The National Archives (TNA) collection policy and which need more detailed appraisal (around 13% of the total).
 This material includes historical records held at overseas posts

-Records which we will incorporate (without any further appraisal) into the FCO’s special collections release plan and which we have categorised as high priority (around 1% of the total) (to be prepared for release by 2019), or medium to low priority (around 9% of the total) (to be prepared for release by 2027)
+Records which we will incorporate (without any further appraisal) into the FCO’s non-standard collections release plan and which we have categorised as high priority (around 1% of the total) (to be prepared for release by 2019), or medium to low priority (around 9% of the total) (to be prepared for release by 2027)

-Material which does not classify as FCO records (around 3% of the total), comprising for example copies of historical records created by other government departments, artefacts (such as seals, plaques and flags); and published material.
+Material which does not qualify as FCO records (around 3% of the total), comprising for example copies of historical records created by other government departments, artefacts (such as seals, plaques and flags); and published material.

 The FCO’s paper file inventory

 In line with Section 10.2 of the Lord Chancellor’s Code of Practice on the management of records, the FCO carries out regular record audits.

 In 2013, we asked a specialist contractor to carry out an audit of records held by the FCO’s Archive Management Team.
 Since November 2013 we have made data from this audit available on gov.uk and we have continued to update and publish this data based on further audits of this material.